Image from the Holtermann Collection, Mitchell Library, State Library of New South Wales

 Created for audiences everywhere, Dead Horse Gap’s creative and spiritual home is the Bega Valley on Yuin Country in the Far South Coast of NSW.
 Its creative development over several years took place in the region and this is where most of the creative team is based.
 Although still recovering from the region’s recent bushfires, COVID border closures and floods, the music-loving Bega Valley community thrives on the connection, social expression and celebration of place that art can offer its artists and audiences.

-In Dec 2024, Dead Horse Gap will welcome its first audiences to a performance environment that is uniquely apt: the Cobargo Showground Pavilion.
-This location is the perfect place for Dead Horse Gap’s immersive storytelling experience set to Heath Cullen’s darkly evocative songs, created 15kms down the road in the town of Candelo.
+In Dec 2024, Dead Horse Gap will welcome its first audiences to a ‘proof-of-concept’ presentation that explores the performance style, set design and audience engagement aspects of the new work.
+The Cobargo Showground Pavilion is the perfect place for Dead Horse Gap’s immersive storytelling experience set to Heath Cullen’s darkly evocative songs, created 15kms down the road in the town of Candelo.

-After the first showings in Cobargo, it is intended that the work will travel and adapt to other places, communities and their narratives, bringing something of the Bega Valley with it.
+After the first showings in Cobargo, it is intended that the work will be developed into a full production in the Bega Valley, with plans to then travel and adapt to other places, communities and their narratives, bringing something of the South Coast with it.

 Images from